LLNL/goTLS/README.md

 -----------
 Eventually the tool should be able to:
 - [x] Support kerberos authentication
+- [x] Support IP addresses in the CSR SAN field
 - [ ] Obtain certificates via the ADCS SCEP API (if available on your ADCS installation)
 - [ ] Obtain certificates via ACME protocol from Let's Encrypt